Children of Men: Plot

-In the year 2027, after eighteen years of total human infertility, war and global depression have pushed society to the brink of collapse as humanity faces extinction.
-The United Kingdom, one of the few remaining nations with a functioning government, is deluged by refugees fleeing from chaos in their own countries.
-In response to this mass influx, the country has become a police state, and illegal immigrants are arrested and either imprisoned or executed by the British government.
-Theo Faron watches the news in a coffee shop, which is broadcasting the story that the youngest man in the world, Diego Ricardo, was killed during a public altercation.
-Moments after leaving the coffee shop, it explodes in a bombing.
+In 2027, total human infertility has led to wars and global depression, pushing civilization to the brink of collapse as humanity faces extinction.
+The United Kingdom has transformed into a totalitarian police state in which refugees are arrested and either imprisoned, deported, or executed in concentration camps.

-Theo, a former activist turned cynical bureaucrat, is kidnapped by the Fishes, a militant immigrant-rights group led by Theo's estranged wife, Julian Taylor.
-The pair separated after their son's death during a 2008 flu pandemic.
+Theo Faron, a former activist turned cynical bureaucrat, is kidnapped by the Fishes, a militant refugee-rights group led by Theo's estranged wife, Julian Taylor; the pair separated after their son's death during a 2008 flu pandemic.
 Julian offers Theo money to acquire transit papers for a young refugee woman named Kee.
-Theo obtains the documents from his cousin, a government minister who runs a state-sponsored collection of salvaged art, and agrees to escort Kee in exchange for a larger sum of money.
-Luke, a Fishes member, drives Theo, Kee, Julian, and former midwife Miriam towards Canterbury.
-An armed gang ambushes them and kills Julian.
-Two police officers later stop their car; Luke kills them, and the group hides Julian's body before heading to a Fishes safehouse.
+Theo only obtains joint transit papers from his cousin, a government minister, and requests to escort Kee in exchange for a larger sum of money, to which Julian agrees.
+Luke, a Fishes member, drives Theo, Kee, Julian, and former midwife Miriam towards Canterbury, but an armed gang ambushes them and kills Julian.
+The group escapes from the gang and the police before hiding Julian's body.

-While there, Kee reveals to Theo that she is pregnant, making her the only known pregnant woman in the world.
-Julian had intended to hand her to the Human Project, a secretive scientific group in the Azores dedicated to curing humanity's infertility.
-Luke persuades Kee to stay, and he is voted the new leader of the Fishes.
-That night, Theo eavesdrops on a discussion and learns that the Fishes orchestrated Julian's death so that Luke could become their leader.
-Theo also hears that they intend to kill him and use the baby as a political tool to support the coming revolution.
-Theo wakes Kee and Miriam, and they escape to the secluded hideaway of Theo's aging friend Jasper Palmer.
-Palmer was once a political cartoonist but has since become a cannabis dealer.
+At a safe house, Kee reveals to Theo that she is pregnant, making her the only known pregnant woman in the world.
+Julian intended to take her to the Human Project, a secret scientific research group in the Azores dedicated to curing humanity's infertility.
+Luke becomes the new leader of the Fishes.
+That night, Theo eavesdrops and learns that Luke orchestrated Julian's death, while also intending to kill Theo and use Kee's baby as a political tool.
+Theo, Kee, and Miriam escape to the secluded hideaway of Jasper Palmer, Theo's friend and a former political cartoonist.
+Jasper lives with his catatonic wife Janice, a former journalist tortured by the government.